Parameter-Efficient Fine-Tuning for Medical Image Analysis: The Missed Opportunity: Experiments

 \subsection{How Effective is PEFT For Low Data Scenarios?}

-\keypoint{Setup} In order to investigate the effectiveness of various fine-tuning approaches in relation to the downstream data volume, we utilized the HAM10000 dataset \cite{HAM10000} and employed three distinct fine-tuning methods, namely Full Fine-tuning, BitFit, and LoRA, in combination with two different encoders, ViT Base and ViT Large.
-The performance of each method was evaluated by measuring the F1-Score at various dataset sizes, commencing with the entire sample size of 7,511 images (100\%) and progressively reducing it to a minimum of 75 images (1\%).
+\keypoint{Setup} We utilized the HAM10000 dataset \cite{HAM10000} and employed three distinct fine-tuning methods, namely Full Fine-tuning, BitFit, and LoRA, in combination with two different encoders, ViT Base and ViT Large.
+F1-Score was measured at various dataset sizes, commencing with the entire sample size of 7,511 images (100\%) and progressively reducing it to a minimum of 75 images (1\%).
 To account for potential variability in the results, we report the average performance across three random seeds.

 \keypoint{Results} The results are shown in Figure \ref{fig:Dataset_size_exp}.
-Starting with ViT Base on the left, we find that when using 100\% of available downstream data, full fine-tuning is optimal, closely followed by LoRA.
+For ViT Base (left), we find that when using 100\% of available downstream data, full fine-tuning is optimal, closely followed by LoRA.
 As the availability decreases, however, the benefits from PEFT approaches increase.
 The crossover is at 50\%, when all approaches are approximately equal.
 For smaller data sizes, both PEFT approaches consistently outperform full FT, with LoRA providing gains of up to 6\% over the baseline.
 For ViT Large, the trend is similar, but the crossover now differs between the PEFT approaches.
 LoRA overtakes the baseline as early as 80\% while BitFit is only better at data volumes below 20\%.
-Our take-home message here is that when data is scarce, coupled with a large upstream model, it becomes especially important to consider parameter-efficient tuning.
+The take-home message here is that when data are scarce and the upstream model is large, it becomes especially important to consider parameter-efficient tuning.